 If you want an alternative to Lodge, you can try Tramontina, a Brazilian company which also imports Chinese-made enameled cast iron–but you don’t save any money since they cost about the same as Lodge.
 Here’s why I can’t really recommend them, though: I have personally used a couple of Tramontina enameled cast iron Dutch ovens, and one of them developed a bunch of small fractures at the perimeter of the interior base after just three uses.
 I got rid of the other one right afterwards as a precaution.
 So even though Tramontina is well-reviewed, I’m not optimistic that their enamel will last as long as Le Creuset, Staub, or even Lodge.

 Avoid less-known brands that make enameled cast iron.
 They probably contracted with some Chinese cast iron company to do the actual manufacturing.
 A less-known brand won’t have much brand equity at risk, so the company that owns the brand has less incentive to spend on continuous oversight of the Chinese operations.
-And even if the company wanted to have rigorous controls, they might not have the financial resources to do so.
+(For example, the Martha Stewart Collection enameled cast iron product line was poorly made and, in the words of the U.S. Consumer Product Safety Commission, the “enameled coating on the cast iron casseroles can crack or break during use.
+This can cause the enamel to crack and fly off as a projectile posing a risk of laceration or burn hazard to the user or bystanders.”)
+And even if the manufacturer wanted to have rigorous controls, they might not have the financial resources to do so.
 (Do the smaller Chinese factories even monitor production to make sure that weird stuff like heavy elements or radioactive materials aren’t used?
 Some metal recyclers either can’t or won’t separate contaminants, so you can have situations where, say, metal tissue boxes are laced with radiation.)1

 - If you want to split the difference between Made in France and Made in China ovens, then consider Fontignac.
 But I would not recommend going down this road (see below for why).